Catholic Charities assistance programs in Seattle and King County.

-Programs are offered by the King County Catholic Charity organization for low income, struggling, and working poor families and seniors in Seattle as well as King County Washington.
-The primary resources focus on emergency assistance for expenses such as bills and rent, food, senior services, legal aid and more.
+Programs are offered by the King County Washington Catholic Charity organization for low income families, immigrants, and working poor families and seniors.
+The primary financial resources focus on emergency financial assistance for expenses such as bills and rent, food, senior services, legal aid and more.
+The charity covers Seattle as well as King County Washington.

 The disabled and seniors can get assistance from Catholic Community Services.
 The organization provides non-medical assistance to individuals with disabilities and aging persons who are living in their homes and who can’t access these services themselves.
 This program supports all of western Washington, including King County.